ahzs645/XPortfolio/README.md

 }),
 ```

-4. Add to start menu in `src/scripts/gui/startMenu.js`
+4. Add to the start menu by updating `src/config/startMenuItems.js`

 ### Desktop Icons

 Desktop icons are configured in `src/scripts/gui/desktop.js`.
 Add new icons by defining them in the `DESKTOP_ICONS` array.

+### Start Menu

+Start menu items are centralized in `src/config/startMenuItems.js`.
+Update the catalog to add, remove, or reorder entries and they will stay in sync across the pinned menu and the "All Programs" list.

 ### Styling